 Welcome to the 261st episode of Social Chatter, the longest running social media marketing talk show.
-In addition to covering the latest breaking social media news, this article will focus on how to use social media news from this past week, including LinkedIn Stories.
+In addition to covering the latest breaking social media news, this article will focus on social media news from this past week, including LinkedIn Stories.

 We will also take a look at the following social media news topics.

 - Use the Facebook Accounts Center, a new setting, for managing access across Facebook-owned social media platforms.

 - Pinterest launches Story Pins, new ways for creators to build and grow with Pinterest.

 - New messaging features were added to Instagram, to enhanced DMs.

 - Instagram updates Reels with longer videos, improved editing.

 - New tool: VidChops helps you hire a video editor to handle your video creation each month.

 If you missed the last episode of our social media marketing talk show, we discussed Facebook Business Suite, an all-in-one way to manage Facebook, Instagram and Messenger accounts.

 Social Chatter: Social Media Marketing Talk Show - Episode 261